RebelGuy/chat-mate/projects/server/readme.md

 Can return the following errors:
 - `400`: When the request data is not sent, or is formatted incorrectly.

+### `PATCH /custom/sortOrder`
+Bulk-update the sort order of custom emojis.

+Request data (body):
+- `sortOrders` (`Record<number, number>`): *Required.* The map of custom emoji id to sort order.

+Can return the following errors:
+- `400`: When the request data is not sent, or is formatted incorrectly.
+- `404`: When one or more custom emojis could not be found.

 ## Experience Endpoints
 Path: `/experience`.